Dyrcona/emacs-lisp/README.md

 ### Dependencies

 You will need a recent version of GNU Emacs.
-The author currently uses these scripts with versions 27.2 and 29.2.

 You might need a few other packages and programs such as slime, Steel Bank Common Lisp, Guile, Python 3, etc.